-Honestly, we were left a little bit surprised by Zufari: Ride Into Africa!
+Honestly, we were slightly surprised by Zufari: Ride Into Africa!
 Much of the experience is not what we envisaged.
 As much as we enjoyed it, we felt let down by the queue line.
-We also felt that the preshow left a lot to be desired.
+We also thought that the preshow left a lot to be desired.
 What the attraction has and does was strong.

 Although the attraction has lots of bedding in to do.
 With animals still settling into their new enclosures.
 Planting is still too mature and drivers still getting used to the timings.
 We enjoyed what we saw.
 We look forward to seeing the attraction develop over the coming years.
 Seeing the plant life grow and the animals relax.